The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/3-securing-api-keys-and-environment-variables.md

 ## Development Frontend Request Proxy

 In that last step, we tested the frontend changes by running `npm run build` to update our frontend `dist` folder, and by opening the static frontend application served by our backend at [http://localhost:8080](http://localhost:8080).
-However, ideally we don't re-build the application on every change.
-Instead, we'd like to test frontend changes using the development server with `npm run dev`.

-Try running the development version with `npm run dev`.
-The app breaks!
+Re-building the frontend application each time we make a change is tedious.
+And remember, we have a frontend development server that will automatically re-load the application each time we save a file!
+However, when we try running the frontend with `npm run dev`, the app breaks!

 When the frontend makes a request to `/api/gifs` from [http://localhost:5173/](http://localhost:5173/), the browser assumes it is a same-origin request and sends the request to [http://localhost:5173/api/gifs](http://localhost:5173/api/gifs).

-But remember, the API lives at port `8080` — we've changed the origin of the request!
+But remember, the API lives at port `8080`.
+Now that we're viewing the frontend from port `5173`, we've changed the origin of the request!

+### Enable Proxy Requests In Development

-To enable the development version of our frontend to send same-origin requests, we need to "trick" the Vite development server into sending "same-origin" requests to [http://localhost:8080](http://localhost:8080) instead of [http://localhost:5173](http://localhost:5173).
+To enable the development version of our frontend to send requests to `http://localhost:8080`, we need to redirect the "same-origin" requests from [http://localhost:5173](http://localhost:5173) to [http://localhost:8080](http://localhost:8080).
+This is called "proxying".

-To do this, copy and paste the code below into your `frontend/vite.config.js` file.
-This is called a **proxy**.
+{% hint style="info" %}
+The word "proxy" is synonymous with the word "substitute".
+{% endhint %}

+To set up proxying, replace your `frontend/vite.config.js` file's contents with the code below:

 ```js
 import { defineConfig } from 'vite';